-Here are lots of photos of my blacksmith forged Black Sheep Sword.
+Photos of my blacksmith forged sword – named the Black Sheep Sword.

 This sword is as yet unfinished in all the pictures.
 It is an ongoing side project, to make a full forged and friction fitted sword made using only hand tools this is a discipline I intend to continue with so that I always have a sword I am working on as a side project.